Doctor of Ministry

 The Doctor of Ministry meets the specifications for a Doctoral Degree (Professional) set by the Australian Qualifications Framework.
 It provides men and women with the opportunity to pursue advanced study in Christian Life and Ministry by research at the highest academic level in the context of professional practice, with supporting specialist coursework.
 It is designed for those who seek to expand their own understanding and develop new knowledge in professional ministry contexts, or for the personal transformation of the individual in academic and vocational areas.

-The Doctor of Ministry is undertaken either by (i) a combination of specialist coursework (20%) and research and thesis (80%) OR (ii) a combination of specialist coursework (60%) and research and thesis (40%) in which the coursework contributes to the creation of the thesis.
+The Doctor of Ministry is undertaken either by (i) a combination of specialist coursework (20%) and research and thesis (80%) OR (ii) a learning cohort that assists students with their thesis development (100%) through facilitated content in annual retreats and achieving annual thesis milestones.

 Applications are open all year round.
 Apply well in advance (at least 8 weeks prior to your start date) to allow for a timely response to your application.
 If your application cannot be processed in time, it will be considered for the next possible research period.